tiao1314/Assignemnt-2/README.md

 ## Credits

 This project was created by tiao.
-If you have any questions or concerns, please contact us at info@gamesdatabase.com.
+If you have any questions or concerns, please contact me at discord tiao#1314